Learning to record, mix and produce music at a professional level is the goal of training at Recording Workshop.

 Our approach is very immersive and hands-on.
 Students spend more than 7 hours per day, 5 days per week actively learning creative studio skills.

 This concentrated approach lets the entire curriculum be completed in less than two months.
 It is time-tested and proven to be a superior way to prepare new music production professionals.

 Since 1977, students from over 70 countries have traveled to our campus to participate in the unique programs we offer.

 Across the country and around the world, Recording Workshop graduates have worked with many of today’s biggest artists.
 Thousands of our grads are working behind the scenes on movies, television shows and in just about any situation that needs skilled audio professionals.

 Our Early Fall (Sep 6) Session is FULL.

 Seats still available in Late Fall (Oct 24) Sessions.

 Recording Workshop Grad News

 Recording Workshop grad John Guentner has been super-busy in 2016 as a foley mixer for both film and television.
-One of his projects includes what will be one of summer’s biggest hits, X-Men: Apocalypse.
-He also showed his audio expertise in the upcoming Teenage Mutant Ninja Turtles: Out of the Shadows.
+One of his projects released this summer is X-Men: Apocalypse.
+He also showed his audio expertise in Teenage Mutant Ninja Turtles: Out of the Shadows.
 For television, John did the foley mixing for American Crime Story.